Nevada Commercial Tenant CAM Audit Rights [2026 Guide]

 Nevada Strip Center Market

 Management fee overcharges in growing suburban markets.
 Nevada's rapidly growing suburban markets in Summerlin, Henderson, North Las Vegas, and Sparks have seen significant new strip center development.
 Out-of-state property managers managing newly constructed centers sometimes apply management fee calculations from their home markets that do not align with Nevada lease terms.
 Management fees applied to total gross revenues including taxes, insurance, and utilities rather than to controllable operating expenses only can exceed lease caps significantly.
-CAMAudit's Rule 3 addresses this pattern.
+Base year escalation errors in these newer leases compound the problem when the initial base year CAM amount is set incorrectly.
+CAMAudit's Rule 3 addresses the management fee pattern, and Rule 7 (Base Year Error) checks the escalation math.

 Worked Example: Las Vegas Strip Center Tenant